-Ah, Bhutan.
-The peaceful Himalayan kingdom where tigers are said to leap from the gorges that tower above seemingly endless rice paddies.
-A land hardly touched by the outside world, where it's still so, so difficult to get in: you're required to spend $250 per day if you want to be in the country legally.
+Bhutan is the peaceful Himalayan kingdom where tigers are said to leap from the gorges that tower above seemingly endless rice paddies.
+Bhutan is a land hardly touched by the outside world, where it's still so difficult to get in that you're required to spend a certain amount of money per day if you want to be in the country legally.

 We can leave discussions about whether Bhutan's mountain-high price is worth it for another article, but today's topic is arguably just as hard...pun very much intended.
 Why on Earth are there thousands of phallus paintings and sculptures all over Bhutan?